brandur/sorg/content/drafts/job-drain.md

-Transactional isolation means that the enqueuer is unable to see jobs that aren't yet commmitted (even if they've been inserted), so jobs are never worked too early.
+Transactional isolation means that the enqueuer is unable to see jobs that aren't yet commmitted (even if they've been inserted into `staged_jobs` by an uncommitted transaction), so jobs are never worked too early.

 !fig src="/assets/job-drain/transaction-isolation.svg" caption="Jobs are invisible to the enqueuer until their transaction is committed."

 The enqueuer is also totally resistant to job loss.
-Jobs are only removed _after_ they're successfully transmitted to the queue, so even if the worker dies partway through, it will pick back up again and send any jobs that it missed. _At least once_ delivery semantics are guaranteed.
+Jobs are only removed _after_ they're successfully transmitted to the queue, so even if the worker dies partway through, it will pick back up again and send along any jobs that it missed. _At least once_ delivery semantics are guaranteed.

 !fig src="/assets/job-drain/job-drain.svg" caption="Jobs being sequestered in a staging table until and enqueued when they're ready to be worked."